 - Thinking that vomiting is due to infection without any supporting findings

 - Thinking that abnormal balance or funny walking is because of middle ear disease when there are no supporting findings

 Has HeadSmart made a difference?

 The impact of HeadSmart on total diagnostic interval was explored in a 2015 study involving 18 children’s cancer centres.
 Between 2011 and 2013, the TDI has almost halved, from 14.4 weeks to 6.7 weeks post-HeadSmart.

-Although this study is limited in its cross-sectional design, a randomised control trial would not neither feasible nor ethical.
-Lack of more recent data is another limitation.
-Increasing public and professional awareness, coupled with the introduction of community and hospital champions, and clinician training is likely to have further reduced the TDI.
+Although this study is limited in its cross-sectional design, a randomised control trial would neither be feasible nor ethical.
+The lack of more recent data is another limitation.
+Increasing public and professional awareness and the introduction of community and hospital champions and clinician training will likely further reduce the TDI.
 Further research is needed.

-As clinicians we should be using the HeadSmart tool.
-The public-awareness campaign has struck the balance between raising awareness whilst avoiding public alarm, and the tool has utility in helping to reassure and provide a safety net for families.
-The tool greatly aids in helping to identify red flags and support decision making on imaging, whilst evidence has shown there has been a measurable change in overall TDI since the introduction of HeadSmart.
+As clinicians, we should be using the HeadSmart tool.
+The public awareness campaign has struck a balance between raising awareness whilst avoiding public alarm, and the tool has utility in helping to reassure and provide a safety net for families.
+The tool greatly aids in helping to identify red flags and support decision-making on imaging, whilst evidence has shown a measurable change in overall TDI since the introduction of HeadSmart.
 We should recognise that the more people who are aware and the more the tool is used, the better the outcome for children and their families.